A Guide For Growing AEC Firms

-For firms new to Salesforce that are looking for guidance and support, I recommend starting with the Hunley Group Industry Base Package.
-This provides standard structures for capturing relationships and tracking opportunities, perfectly suited for the AEC industry.
+I recommend starting with the Hunley Group Industry Base Package for firms new to Salesforce that are looking for guidance and support.
+This provides standard structures for capturing relationships and tracking opportunities perfectly suited to the AEC industry.
 Even at this fundamental level, you can easily integrate the decision-making best practices outlined here.

-Remember, Salesforce is more than just a tool—it’s the ‘easy button’ that can boost your firm’s efficiency and set you on the path to success.
+Remember, Salesforce is more than just a tool—the ‘easy button’ can boost your firm’s efficiency and set you on the path to success.